“If you’re looking for a well-built, well-designed Wi-Fi camera for outdoor surveillance, the Netatmo Presence is an excellent choice.”

 Using the app to modify the camera’s settings is very easy, and we especially liked the amount of control it gave us over the LED spotlight, which can be set to on, off, motion-activated, or low-light activated.
 The brightness is also adjustable, with multiple steps between a dim, almost mood-lighting low and a blindingly bright high.

 Other than the occasional hiccup when trying to start the live-streaming mode, we found the combination of the app and the Presence very responsive.
 Strangely, we could not hear any audio on live-streaming or recorded video while using the iOS app, whereas the Android app was perfectly clear.
-Likewise, we could not pinch-to-zoom on Android, yet this feature worked fine on iOS.
-Hopefully these are bugs that will be worked out in future updates.
+Likewise, we could not pinch-to-zoom on

 One-year manufacturer’s warranty in North America, two years if purchased in Europe.